nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 ### Training Config:

 ```
-line: 88: accumulation_steps=2):  # Original value was: 4, Changing the value to 2 will increase to frequancy of updates.
+line: 88: accumulation_steps=2):  # Original value was: 4, Changing the value to 2 will increase the frequancy of updates.
 lines: 235/245: num_workers=2  # Use multiple worker threads.
  GPT_CONFIG_124M = {
         "vocab_size": 50257,    # Vocabulary size